Plugins depend on specific versions of libraries and of other plugins, each of which is versioned independently.

-Since version 2.195, Jenkins Core provides a Maven Bill Of Materials (BOM) that centrally defines versions of various libraries used by Jenkins.
+Jenkins core provides a Maven Bill Of Materials (BOM) that centrally defines versions of various libraries used by Jenkins.

-Then, dependency versions will automatically be synchronised with whatever version of Jenkins you are building against.
+Dependency versions are then automatically synchronized with the version of Jenkins against which you are building.

 [WARNING] Rule 4: org.apache.maven.plugins.enforcer.RequireUpperBoundDeps failed with message: